After Action Review (AAR)

 “The Army's After Action Review (AAR) is arguably one of the most successful organizational learning methods yet devised.
 Yet, most every corporate effort to graft this truly innovative practices into their culture has failed because, again and again, people reduce the living practice of AAR's to a sterile technique.” — Peter Senge

-Up until the early 1970s the U.S. Army conducted Performance Critiques after training activities.
+Up until the early 1970s, the U.S. Army conducted Performance Critiques after training activities.
 When they performed a study on the Performance Critique to look for improvements they discovered a major flaw in it.
 The training activity was observed by umpires who determined an estimated outcome, then performed a lecture-formatted critique to the training participants (Morrison, Meliza, 1999).
-The lecture was a subjective opinion and mostly negative in tone, thus it fomented resentment & resistance in the participants.
+The lecture was most often a subjective opinion and negative in tone, thus it fomented resentment and resistance in the participants.
 In turn, lessons were rarely learned.

 The Army is probably one of the world's largest hierarchical and bureaucratic organizations, however, when they implemented the After Action Review (AAR) it learned to flatten itself and become a horizontal organization, which in turn allows it to become a learning organization.
 It does this by involving all the participants, from the lowest-ranking soldiers, to commanders, to interested outsiders and observers.
 The AAR allows it to focus on the goals and tasks to discover why things happen. . . rather than to judge success or failure.
 An AAR is perhaps one of the ultimate performance improvement tools because it encourages all members, no matter what their title or role is, to share and learn in order to have continuous improvement.